airblade/vim-gitgutter/test/README.markdown

 ```

 - Run the tests.
-- Inspect output from the new test.
-If good, copy it to `foo.ok`.
+- Inspect output (in `foo.actual`) from the new test.
+If good, copy it to `foo.expected`.
 - Run the tests to ensure new test's output is verified.
-- `rm *.out` and commit changes.
+- Commit changes.

 ### Limitations